bardunbar/bevy-jam-cycles/README.md

 ## 7/21/24 - Beginnings
 The first step is to make the board.
 I am going to set up a simple planetary system made from circles traveling in circular orbits around a large central circle.
 Ideally I will be able to fit the game entirely on to one screen.
 It would be nice if there was no need to handle camera movement or zoom.

+## 7/22/24 - Some Images And Custom Components
+I've added [Bevy Vector Shapes](https://github.com/james-j-obrien/bevy_vector_shapes) to the project and used it to draw a simple sun and some basic orbitals.
+I also have begun removing demo code that is of no use to me and replacing it with my own components.
+Its taking a bit of work to remember how Bevy likes to do its components and queries but I can already tell that Bevy 0.14 is much improved over Bevy 0.10.

+I now have the ability to add any number of planets with configurable radii and orbital speeds.
+Right now all orbits are perfectly circular and for the jam that is not going to change.
+It would be nice to one day have odd elliptical orbits to mix things up, but for now we will keep things simple.